apache/infrastructure-website/content/pages/mailing-list-moderation.md

   - <a href="#missing">reports of missing mail</a>
   - <a href="#bounce">reports of message bounces</a>

+See also Infra's general guidelines on <a href="https://infra.apache.org/content-moderation.html" target="_blank">content moderation</a>.

 <h3 id="new-mailing-list">How do we create a new mailing list?<a class="headerlink" href="#new-mailing-list" title="Permanent link">&para;</a></h3>